 The Knuckle Saver makes setting up a seat belt installation so much easier!
 Simply clip the Knuckle Saver onto the “male” end of the seat belt and route the narrow, semi-rigid Knuckle Saver through the car seat’s belt path.
 Grab the strap on the other side of the belt path to pull it the rest of the way through, unclip the Knuckle Saver from the latch plate, buckle the seat belt in and voila!
 Continue with the installation as usual, but with intact, scrape-free hands!

-Seat Check Forms
+Seat Check Forms and Clipboards

 - Safe Kids Form – you must add your own liability waiver, but you can also customize with your organization’s logo.